 1. Be focused when eating or drinking

 Shocker, right?
 It shouldn’t be too big of a surprise that nourishing your body is at the top of the list.
-Now, before you hit the snooze button on this section, this isn’t going to be a lecture.
-There is more than enough research on how food affects your productivity throughout the day.

 Instead, I want to focus on something I’d never thought of before starting my research: the time it takes to make a decision to fuel our bodies.